khalidhoffman/simple-orm/docs/IMPLEMENTATION.md

 ## Workflow

 1. Metadata read from decorator callbacks
     * build graph of all specified entities and nested entities that is superimposed with meta
 2. Retrieve saved entity from active entity
     * uses metadata to determine how to retrieve entity
 3. Determine diff of saved entity and active entity
 4. Generate CRUD operations from diff
+    1. Create
+        - sql
+            - `INSERT INTO ...
+VALUES ...;`
+    1. Read
+        - sql
+            - mvp complete
+    1. Update
+        - sql
+            - `UPDATE ...
+SET (a=b) WHERE ...`
+    1. Delete
+        - sql
+            - `DELETE FROM ...
+WHERE ...`
 5. Execute CRUD operations from diff

 | abstract | psuedo (`A -(C)> B`) | sql | nosql